Welcome to York Electric Cooperative!

 Please review and gather the basics listed below and call Member Services at 803-684-4248, M-F, 8 AM-5 PM.

 Please review and gather the basics listed below and visit us at our Main Office at 1385 East Alexander Love Highway, York, SC, M-F, 8 AM-5 PM, excluding holidays, or our Fort Mill Office at 2089 Highway 21 By-pass, in Fort Mill, M-F, 8 AM-12:30 PM and 1:30 PM-5 PM.
+To provide the service and attention you deserve, our lobbies are now open by appointment only.
+To schedule an appointment, please call our team at 803-684-4248.

 Here are the basics for establishing service: